Drywall: Manufacture

 A wallboard panel consists of a layer of gypsum plaster sandwiched between two layers of paper.
 The raw gypsum, CaSO4*2H2O, is heated to drive off the water and then slightly rehydrated to produce the hemihydrate of calcium sulfate (CaSO_{4}·1/2H_{2}O).
-The plaster is mixed with fiber (typically paper and/or glass fiber), plasticizer, foaming agent, finely ground gypsum crystal as an accelerator, EDTA, starch or other chelate as a retarder, various additives that may decrease mildew and increase fire resistance, and wax emulsion or silanes for lower water absorption.
+The plaster is mixed with fiber (typically paper and/or glass fiber), plasticizer, foaming agent, finely ground gypsum crystal as an accelerator, EDTA, starch or other chelate as a retarder, and various additives that may increase mildew and fire resistance, lower water absorption (wax emulsion or silanes), reduce creep (tartaric or boric acid).
 The board is then formed by sandwiching a core of the wet mixture between two sheets of heavy paper or fiberglass mats.
 When the core sets, it is dried in a large drying chamber, and the sandwich becomes rigid and strong enough for use as a building material.

 Drying chambers typically use natural gas today.
 To dry 1000 sqft of wallboard, between 1750000 and 2490000 BTU is required.
 Organic dispersants and plasticizers are used so that the slurry will flow during manufacture and to reduce the water and hence the drying time.
 Coal-fired power stations include devices called scrubbers to remove sulfur from their exhaust emissions.
 The sulfur is absorbed by powdered limestone in a process called flue-gas desulfurization (FGD), which produces several new substances.
 One is called "FGD gypsum".
 This is commonly used in drywall construction in the United States and elsewhere.

 In 2020, 8.4 billion square meters of drywall were sold around the world.